I'm binding a handler to the keyup event of all input,textareas in a document

 This works, but it feels grim, setting a handler to stop another.

-My question really is, is this acceptable? or should I just no bind the event in the first place?
+Is this acceptable or should I just no bind the event in the first place?

-I could ignore certain classes or a custom data-nokeyup attribute.
-Like:
+I could ignore certain classes or a custom data-nokeyup attribute:

 $(document).on('keyup','input,textarea,not([data-nokeyup]',$.debounce(600, editor.handleGlobalChange));